How Much Does It Cost to Develop an App in 2024?

-The geographic location of your app development team is the key factor that affects the hourly rates.
-It is essential to do thorough research before hiring a mobile app development company regarding services they provide, benefits, maintenance, support, and development quality.
+The geographic location of your app development team is also a key factor affecting the hourly development rates.
+However, it is essential to do thorough research before hiring an app development company regarding services they provide, benefits, maintenance, support, and development quality.

-Let’s see the average hourly rates of agencies at different locations for mobile app development.
+Let’s see the average hourly rates of app development agencies at different locations.